Signs of High Emotional Intelligence & Why Emotional Intelligence is Vital for High Performance

 “That’s a classic example of a lack of emotional intelligence about how easy it is for us to judge the ideas of others based on our own experiences and biases before anyone has a chance to really explore, discuss, and talk about why they think it’s going to be potentially useful.

 “So, our emotional intelligence can help us improve at innovation by actually creating a better brainstorming process, whether as a leader or a team member.
-With higher EQ, team members improve their listening skills and collaboration, and become more inclusive, leading to better decision making.
+With higher EQ, team members improve their listening skills and collaboration and become more inclusive, leading to better decision-making.

 “What are some things that we can do in the moment from an emotional intelligence standpoint when we’re dealing with a client who is unhappy, upset, very vocal, perhaps even angry and aggressive?
 How do we remain rational?